I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 If there are everyday items sitting out everywhere you look, it will be much harder for your mind to rest!
 Clear the clutter to clear the mind.

 It can actually be a fun challenge to “go green” if you take the pressure off yourself to be perfect at it!
 I was falling into the trap of feeling like a failure because my trash didn’t fit in a mason jar or because I was still buying plastic-wrapped items from Costco!
-But recently, I switched my mindset and started celebrating the little wins and focusing on the positive strides we’ve made instead and it’s made a world of difference!
+But recently, I switched my mindset and started celebrating the little wins and focusing on the positive strides we’ve made instead and it has made a world of difference!

 We have been making a concerted effort to cut down on how much we are consuming and wasting.
 Here are a few examples of things we’ve done recently: